braye/wow-profile-copy/README.md

 Disable keybind synchronization.

+Log into the game version that configs are being copied to.

-When logged in, put this in the chat window:
+Type this in the chat window:
 ```
 /console synchronizeBindings 0
 ```